joemasilotti/turbolinks/README.md

 ## Following Redirects

-When you visit location “/one” and the server redirects you to location “/two”, you expect the browser’s address bar to display this redirected URL.
+When you visit location “/one” and the server redirects you to location “/two”, you expect the browser’s address bar to display the redirected URL.

 However, Turbolinks makes requests using `XMLHttpRequest`, which transparently follows redirects.
 There’s no way for Turbolinks to tell whether a request resulted in a redirect without additional cooperation from the server.

-To work around this problem, send the `Turbolinks-Location` header in response to a visit, and Turbolinks will replace the browser’s topmost history entry with the value you provide.
+To work around this problem, send the `Turbolinks-Location` header in response to a visit that was redirected, and Turbolinks will replace the browser’s topmost history entry with the value you provide.

 The Turbolinks Rails engine sets `Turbolinks-Location` automatically when using `redirect_to` in response to a Turbolinks visit.